sanjaymerugu240/Zomato-EDA-/README.md

 ## 📘 Project Overview

-This project focuses on **Exploratory Data Analysis (EDA)** of the **Zomato Restaurants Dataset** to uncover insights about restaurant ratings, cuisines, locations, and user preferences across different countries.
+This project focuses on **Exploratory Data Analysis (EDA)** of the **Zomato Restaurants Dataset** to uncover insights about restaurant ratings, cuisines, locations, and user preferences across different countries.  a

 The goal is to analyze and visualize restaurant-related data to understand key trends that impact restaurant performance and customer satisfaction.